What is a separation agreement and do we need one?

 You also don’t have to have a separation order to qualify for the Sole Parent Support benefit (formerly known as the DPB).

-Read more about separation orders when both of you agree to separate or when one of you doesn't agree, on the Family Justice website.
+Read more about separation orders when both of you agree to separate or when one of you doesn't agree, on the Ministry of Justice website.

 Back to top